yugr/rust-slides/features/method.md

        - e.g. NoAlias returns from AA manager for alias feature
        - e.g. CSE/GVN/LICM for alias feature
     * x86/AArch64, normal/ThinLTO/FatLTO, cgu=default/1
+  - fix all TODOs that are mentioned in feature's README

 Hopefully in many cases all above will be obtained from collected materials.